The Covid-19 epidemic is slowly picking up, our maps to follow it in real time

 Although the next few days will be crucial, a further increase in incidence does not necessarily mean that a new wave will befall hospitals.
 With vaccination and measures still in place, it is possible that this increase in cases is moderate enough not to impact the health system.

-It is in any case one of the optimistic scenarios from the Institut Pasteur, which estimates in its last model that without relaxation of the measures in force, the rate of reproduction of the virus would gradually increase with the cooling of temperatures, but without causing a strong wave of hospitalization.
+In any case, this is one of the optimistic scenarios of the Institut Pasteur, which estimates in its latest model that without loosening the measures in force, the reproduction rate of the virus would gradually increase with the cooling of temperatures, but without causing a strong wave of hospitalization.

 In its opinion of October 5, the Scientific Council wanted to be cautiously optimistic in view of these models, while recalling that there are still many uncertainties, from the impact of the weather on the epidemic to the possible decrease in the epidemic. effectiveness of vaccines after six months.
 We can see in the graph below that the incidence has started to rise first for the oldest age groups, those who were vaccinated earlier.